jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     pkill hugo

-Then show the list of hugo processes.

-    ps aux | grep hugo
+Enter the `ps aux | grep hugo` command to show that no hugo servers are runnng as shown:

-Which should return output:

     username 16628  0.0  0.1  14224  1020 pts/1    S+   15:29   0:00 grep --color=auto hugo

 ### Web Browser Returns Bad Gateway

-Bad Gateway can be returned by the web browser if the Hugo server is not running or is not running at port 1313.
+"Bad Gateway" can be returned by the web browser if the Hugo server is not running or is not running on port 1313.

 <p align="center">
   <img src="/images/BadGateway.jpg" alt="Bad Gateway web page" />
 </p>

-One way to find out more about status of the Hugo server is to issue command:

-    ps aux | grep hugo

-If Hugo is stopped the command returns an output similar to:

-    username 15873  0.0  0.1  14224  1024 pts/2    S+   12:29   0:00 grep --color=auto hugo
+In this case, `ps aux | grep hugo` command can be used to verify that the server is not running.

 ## Learning more about Hugo